 Ah, Danny Welbeck.
 Or to give him his official title, Dat Guy Welbz.

 The striker has had a career riddled with injury but the fact he has managed to become such a firm fan favourite at every club he’s played for is a testament to the bloke.
 After six years with Manchester United, he made the move to North London, scoring 24 goals in just under 100 appearances.

 He iconically knocked out his former club in an FA Cup quarter-final in 2015 but missed the final through injury.
 He made his return against Leicester City the following season, scoring a late winner at the Emirates against the Foxes to keep his side in the title race.

-Further injuries followed, however, and he eventually left for Watford in 2019 and can now be found playing for Brighton, where he seems to have rediscovered his best form.
+Further injuries followed, however, and he eventually left for Watford in 2019 and can now be found playing for Brighton, where he’s been seen putting Manchester United to the sword again.